Easy Bible Quiz and Questions with Answers.

 Jesus' parents, Joseph and Mary, had to travel to their birth towns for the Roman census.

-Joseph's family needed a place to stay, but no rooms were available, so they had to remain in a stable for animals.
+Joseph's family needed a place to stay, but no rooms were available, so they had to stay in a stable for animals.

 Jesus was born in an animal shelter near Bethlehem, where the census was taking place.